Minister Hermione Granger

 Hugo Granger Weasley

 She was an incredibly supportive yet firm presence in Hugo's academic life, encouraging his intellectual curiosity, helping him with homework, and ensuring he was well-prepared for his magical education at Hogwarts, perhaps even being a bit of a stickler for neatness and organization.
-However, unlike his perhaps more academically driven older sister, Rose, Hugo seems to inherit some of Ron's more relaxed and humorous traits; Hermione, while valuing intelligence, would undoubtedly embrace and cherish Hugo's personality, fostering his strengths, whether they lay in academics, Quidditch, or simply a good joke.
+However, unlike his perhaps more academically driven older sister, Rose, Hugo seems to inherit some of Ron's more relaxed and humorous traits; Hermione, while valuing intelligence, would undoubtedly embrace and cherish Hugo's personality, fostering his strengths, whether they lie in academics, Quidditch, or simply a good joke.
 Their relationship would therefore likely be built on a foundation of deep love, practical guidance, and a mutual respect for their distinct personalities, with Hermione providing a grounded, nurturing, and intellectually stimulating environment for her son.

 Nieces and nephews